yoeun/yoeun.github.com/_posts/2013-01-08-how-to-schedule-delay-messages-with-rabbitmq-using-a-dead-letter-exchange.md

 ---
 layout: post
-title: "Scheduling delayed messages with RabbitMQ using a Dead Letter Exchange"
+title: "How to schedule or delay messages with RabbitMQ using a Dead Letter Exchange"
 description: ""
 category:
 tags: [c#, rabbitmq]